sugarlabs/musicblocks/guide/README.md

 ----------------------

-The remainder of this guide discusses how to use the chunks created by the Graphical-notation Matrix when programming (You can also program with chunks you create and/or modify by hand).
+The remainder of this guide discusses how to use the chunks created by the Pitch-time Matrix when programming (You can also program with chunks you create and/or modify by hand).

 1. A chunk of notes